-|Roundtrip Length:||12.0 Miles|
+|Roundtrip Length:||11.1 Miles|

-|Total Elevation Gain:||2470 Feet|
+|Total Elevation Gain:||3045 Feet|

 |Avg.
-Elev Gain / Mile:||412 Feet|
+Elev Gain / Mile:||549 Feet|

-|Highest Elevation:||4928 Feet|
+|Highest Elevation:||5054 Feet|

-|Trail Difficulty Rating:||16.94 (strenuous)|
+|Trail Difficulty Rating:||17.19 (strenuous)|

-|Parking Lot Latitude||35.75195|
+|Parking Lot Latitude||35.75595|

-|Parking Lot Longitude||-83.20590|
+|Parking Lot Longitude||-83.20765|

 Directions to Trailhead:

 For an even better vantage point, step up to the deck of the stone fire lookout.
 This "western" style tower, which was fully restored in 1995, provides hikers with outstanding 360-degree views.
 Look in any direction and see row upon row of mountains.
 The mountain directly across the gorge, with the white aviation tower at the top, is 4263-foot Snowbird Mountain.
-Below you and outside of the park is the water tower for the hydro-electric plant in the Big Creek area.
-To the south is Mt.
-Sterling, with another interesting fire tower atop its peak.
-And of course, towards the west, is the seemingly endless expanse of mountains we call the Smokies.
+Below that you may be able to see the water tower for the hydro-electric plant in the Big Creek area.
+Towards the south is Mt.
+Sterling, which also has an old fire tower atop its summit.
+And of course, towards the southwest, is the seemingly endless expanse of mountains known as the Great Smoky Mountains.

-The mountain itself is named after Arno Cammerer, the well liked Director of the National Park Service in the 1930s.
+The mountain itself is named after Arno Cammerer, the well-liked Director of the National Park Service in the 1930s.
 Cammerer was an instrumental figure in helping to establish a national park in the Great Smoky Mountains.
-With the help of Colonel David C. Chapman of Knoxville, Cammerer convinced John D. Rockefeller Jr. to make a gift of $5 Million which was used to purchase the lands that would become the national park.
+With the help of Colonel David C. Chapman of Knoxville, Cammerer convinced John D. Rockefeller Jr. to make a gift of $5 Million, which was used to purchase the lands that would become the national park.

-During his tenure as Director the number of areas under the National Park Service tripled, while visitation jumped from roughly 2 million to 16 million people a year.
+During Cammerer's tenure as Director the number of areas under the National Park Service tripled, while visitation jumped from roughly 2 million to 16 million people a year.
 After his death in 1941, the peak formerly known as "White Rocks" received his name.